 Places to stay in Cashel – As you will be ending today at Cashel, we recommend booking accommodation in the town.
 The 4-star Bailey’s Hotel offers a comfortable stay for visitors, while the Rockville House B&B is another great place to stay in the town.

 After a busy day in this Ireland 1 week itinerary, you will be moving on from Cashel to Kilkenny, a short 62km long journey which will take approximately 50 minutes at an average speed of 120kph along the M8 motorway.

 Kilkenny is one of Ireland’s best heritage towns and is a great place to indulge in Irish arts and crafts.
-First stop in Kilkenny has to be the castle, one of the most visited heritage sites in Ireland.
+The first stop in Kilkenny has to be the castle, one of the most visited heritage sites in Ireland.
 A Norman castle, Kilkenny Castle has over 800 years of history and is quite an extensive one to visit.
-During winter months, you can visit only by guided tours.
-However, between the months of February and October you can visit the castle by guided tour, or take a self-guided tour around the castle.
+During the winter months, you can visit only by guided tours.
+However, between the months of February and October, you can visit the castle by guided tour, or take a self-guided tour around the castle.
 The Long Room is a must-visit, and if you need refreshments I highly recommend the tearooms in the former castle’s kitchens.

 After exploring Kilkenny Castle and its magnificent grounds, we suggest taking a guided walking tour of Kilkenny.
 This 75-minute tour with a local guide will tell you about this historical town.
 Find more information, prices and how to book this tour here.

 After a spot of lunch, head to the Smithwicks Brewery for a guided tour in which you will learn about this famous Irish beer and its brewing process.
 Tickets for this tour can be booked here.